England v Montenegro preview: where to watch, predicted line-ups, team news

 Possible line-ups

-England: Pickford; Trippier, Maguire, Mings, Chilwell; Winks, Henderson, Oxlade-Chamberlain; Sancho, Rashford, Kane
+England: Pickford; Alexander-Arnold, Maguire, Mings, Chilwell; Winks, Rice, Mount; Sancho, Kane, Rashford

-Montenegro: Mijatović; Vešović, Simić, Lagator, Radunović; Vukčević, Hočko; Hakšabanović, Jovović, Boljević; Mugoša
+Montenegro: Petković; Vešović, Simić, Vujačić, Šofranac, Radunović; Lagator, Vukčević, Hakšabanović; Boljević, Bećiraj

 State of play